-How to spot fluctuations in VDI usage and deal with them
+How to spot fluctuations in VDI usage

 When the usage spike is over, IT can set the deployment to automatically live-migrate those virtual desktops back to their original location and shut down the extra server node to save on power and cooling costs.

 Another option for coping with usage fluctuations and activity spikes is to reduce the virtual desktop density.
 Virtual desktop density refers to the number of virtual desktops that run on a given host.
 The greater the density, the higher the return on your server hardware investment, so organizations often seek to achieve the highest possible virtual desktop density.